 “Definitely,” as he holds my hand and we search each other’s eyes.
 Anna’s is definitely romantic with soft light and yellow shaded walls.
 At least there are no candles or strolling musicians.
 Otherwise it’s our Lady and the Tramp moment.
 I lift a string of my spaghetti and we slurp each end into our months until our lips touch.
 I can’t help but chastely kiss him.
 The other diners ignore us.
 I have to bite my lip to keep from crying.
 I must be overwrought.
 Jake wipes away a tear and glows.
 I admit that I needed a Hollywood moment, even if it is based on a Disney cartoon.
 We have tiramisu for dessert.
 It’s better than crème Brule.
 That makes me sad.
 Jace whispers that it’s okay to have new experiences, even if they erase more precious ones.
 Teen Jesus is a romantic.

 I follow Jake home.
 I know to park the Wreck a block away.
 We make passionate love on the roof garden, laying on a blanket with the stars above.
 There’s a show at the outdoor Greek Theater, with the spotlights searching the heavens.
 I swear I see Jace darting in and out of the spotlight beams.
 I don’t feel guilty from falling asleep after sex, even though I keep thinking how much older he is than me.
 Jace tells me to stop thinking and just enjoy the feelings – safety, togetherness, intrigue, and fulfillment.
 I certainly feel full.
 Jake is so pleased that I enjoy bottoming so much, yet surprised how well I top.
 He avoids calling me boyish or cute.
-I don’t find him mature or stylish.
+I don’t call him mature or stylish.
 We seem to intrinsically understand each other.
-We have no trouble keeping our orgasms simultaneous.
+We have no trouble having simultaneous orgasms.
 He insists in using rubbers, arguing that because he’s old (which I dispute), he must harbor strange and debilitating organisms and viruses.
-He has traveled enough to have seen people his age who have been struck by mortal diseases.
+He travels enough to have seen people his age who have been struck by mortal diseases.
 I think it’s a sardonic idea but I don’t complain.
 The whole protocol of wrapping our dicks in rubber somehow seems Japanese.
 Thank you, Dr Kamikaze.
 Afterward I speak about Dr Kam and our samisen lessons.

 Jake is impressed, just shaking his head at how weird I am.
 I love it.
 He brings out a sitar from India.
 I show off my George Harrison licks.
 I play him my Daytona Beach ripoff of Bangladesh.
 The sitar is amazing on that number.